jersou/mouse-actions/README.md

 ### High

-* fix #1: permission denied on Xubuntu 22.04 without sudo
 * fix exec cmd
   error `Err(Os { code: 2, kind: NotFound, message: "No such file or directory" })`
-* a release 0.3.0
 * fix rdev
     * fix rdev devices delete/update: the FIXME "inotify CREATE but not DELETE in grab::inotify_devices()" in rdev/src/linux/grab.rs:493